 It was my first role in the main cast of a non-musical play.
-To make things more interesting, I got the lead role (Diderot) and had to play the whole thing naked under my bathrobe.
+To make things more interesting, I played the lead role (Diderot) and had to play the whole thing naked under my bathrobe.
 The play actually opens with Diderot posing half-naked for a painting.

 The story starts as Madame Therbouche is painting a nude of Diderot.
 The seance is interrupted when Diderot is asked, at the last minute, to write the article about Morality for the Encyclopédie, because Rousseau suddenly can’t.

 The script is smart, incredibly funny and full of witty double entendres and innuendos.
-The situations are often comic, like when Diderot, confronted by the two women seducing him, claims he cannot choose between them because he's stuck like Buridan's ass.
+The situations are often comical, like when Diderot, confronted by the two women seducing him, claims he cannot choose between them because he’s stuck like Buridan’s ass.